 As they graduate from high school, many individuals and families are faced with the daunting reality that the supports and services they relied on during their formative years have now come to an end.
 Compounding this fact is the unfortunate reality of a community that is not always prepared to understand the unique talents and needs of these individuals.

 THE GREATER GOAL

-As part of the Independent Living Resource Center, the mission of the Greater Expectations program is to become a catalyst for growth and opportunities for individuals ages 15 and up with high functioning autism/developmental disabilities.
-Using evidence-based interventions and strategies, our mission is to comprehensively understand how autism spectrum disorders, as well as other developmental disabilities, impact each individual.
-Developing personalized visions and goals, identifying appropriate supports and strategies, and folding that into an individualized structured program is the starting point for each individual.
+As part of the Independent Living Resource Center, Greater Expectation’s mission is to become a catalyst for growth and opportunities for individuals ages 15 and up on the autism spectrum and other developmental differences.
+Personalized visions and goals are developed by using evidence based practices and a team approach with parents/caregivers.
+Comprehensively this information is folded into an individualized plan and is the starting point for each individual.
+Within an environment of structure and support, our highly qualified staff facilitate:

 Ultimately, each individual is set up to experience a much more fulfilling, and gratifying quality of life.

 After more than 18 years in the field of speech-language pathology and working with individuals with learning differences, we have designed a program that targets the core issues that keep individuals from connecting with others and preventing them from establishing quality of life.
 These challenges are directly related to impaired social thinking abilities.
 In turn this also affects higher executive functioning skills and together hinders confidence and success.
 Therefore, our program layout encompasses three core areas that are helping our individuals succeed.